Personal Bankruptcy Lawyers - Home

 Chapter 13 Bankruptcy Laws

-The Benefits of Chapter 13 Bankruptcy Compared to Chapter 7
+The benefits of Chapter 13 bankruptcy compared to Chapter 7

 Filing Chapter 13 bankruptcy requires debtors to fully or partially repay debtors over a period of time up to five years.
 Creditors are also entitled to receive interest, yet the interest paid is typically far less than charged by average creditors.
 To qualify for Chapter 13 bankruptcy relief, debtors are limited to a modest amount in both secured and unsecured debt.
 Also, debtors must earn regular income as defined within the Code.
 See filing chapter 13 bankruptcy for more information on the current debt ceilings and requirements to qualify.
 Debtors determine the amount of payments to be received by creditors.
 The amounts and terms of payments must be submitted to the Court for confirmation in the form of a written Plan.
 A Confirmation Hearing is required in all chapter 13 files and requires an appearance before the Court.
 Frequently, Judges ask questions directly to debtors for clarification of the plan's provisions.